cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/deployment/env-vars-advanced.md

 ### Intra-service referencing

-To reference to an environment variable on other services you can use
+To refer to an environment variable on other services you can use

 `{% raw %}{{STACK[STACK_UID].SERVICE[SERVICE_NAME].ENV_VAR}}{% endraw %}`